 Actually, when you track these you may find that some errors are repeated again and again.
 This is classic evidence to suggest that the visitor might not even have noticed the error message — for example a list of form errors in small red text displayed at the top of the page, way above the submit button down at the bottom of the screen.
 The visitor’s eyes will be looking where they just clicked.
 Tip: compare the pageviews and unique page views for errors to identify errors which are seen several time by the same person:

 The real reason I favour virtual page views in GA is that, at the moment, only page views will appear in funnel reports as ‘abandon routes’ on the right side of the screen.
 Error messages in a checkout process would be a classic reason for abandoning a checkout.
 That’s something you definitely want to know about.
 So it’s best to have the information where you need it: in the checkout funnel report.

-[Update March 2011: The version of Google Analytics released in March 2011 introduced the ability to use 'Events' as goals.
+[Update March 2011: The version of Google Analytics released in March 2011 introduced the ability to use ‘Events’ as goals.
 This may be more appropriate for many error messages.
-There's a link to an article giving instructions on using Events at the end of this post.
-However Events do not appear as abandon routes on the right side of GA Funnel Visualization Reports so the argument for using a virtual page view in this context remains valid.]
+There’s a link to an article giving instructions on using Events at the end of this post.
+However Events do not appear as abandon routes on the right side of GA Funnel Visualization Reports so the argument for using a virtual page view in this context remains valid.

-Using page views means that it is easy to configure the error messages as goals so that you can easily monitor the conversion rate.
+Using either events or page views means that it is easy to configure the error messages as goals so that you can easily monitor the conversion rate.
 For example, I use a desktop client to monitor the conversion rates on the error goals across several sites.
 Each morning I can see at a glance if something is going wrong.